rajraghuwansh/kaggle_MLNS2022_-Link_Prediction/README.md

 # kaggle_MLNS2022_-Link_Prediction
-—The object of this project is a directed graph where the nodes represent scientific articles and an edge indicates that its tail cites its head.
+—The objective of this project is to create a directed graph where the nodes represent scientific articles and an edge indicates that its tail cites its head.
 Given that some of the edges of the graph have been removed, the purpose of our project is to be able to